SML Mahindra: History

 The company was incorporated in July 1983 with the name of Swaraj Vehicles Limited.
 Swaraj Mazda Limited, at Chandigarh, India based automobile company, was owned by the Sumitomo Corporation of Japan and Punjab Tractors Limited of India, with a technical collaboration with Isuzu and Mazda of Japan.

 1984

-Joint venture and technical assistance agreement concluded between Punjab Tractor Ltd., Mazda Motor Corporation and Sumitomo Corporation.
+Joint venture and technical assistance agreement concluded between Punjab Tractor Ltd., Mazda and Sumitomo Corporation.
 SVL renamed Swaraj Mazda Ltd.

 1985

 Project set up with a capacity of 5000 light commercial vehicles (LCVs) at capital outlay of Rs.
 200 million.
 Equity of Rs.
 105 million was subscribed by: